FREQUENTLY ASKED QUESTIONS

 What precautions are the Center taking to prevent the spread of COVID-19 while participants are in attendance?

+The health and safety of members and employees remain a priority for the Winpisinger Center.
+Our COVID-19 protocols are subject to regular review and will be modified as conditions warrant.
 Your assistance and cooperation are critical to ensuring that we can operate safely.
 Thank you for your close attention to these important safety procedures.

 I'm coming to the Winpisinger Center for the first time.
 What should I bring/expect while traveling/expect when I arrive?